kyoukaya/gbf-scraper/readme.md

-# gbf-scrape
+# gbf-scraper

-A couple of simple scripts thrown together to scrape and parse data from Granblue Fantasy's guild wars (GWs) and maybe other stuff too.
+A couple of simple scripts thrown together to scrape and parse data from Granblue Fantasy's guild wars and maybe other stuff in the future.
 Requests are not threaded but the script is easily instanced, `gw_scheduled_tasks.py`.

 ## Installation